-J.W.Bambacht@student.tudelft.nl, J.A.Pouwelse@tudelft.nl Distributed Systems, Delft University of Technology February 3, 2022
+J.W.Bambacht@student.tudelft.nl, J.A.Pouwelse@tudelft.nl Distributed Systems, Delft University of Technology February 7, 2022

 Abstract-A movement for a more transparent and decentralized Internet is globally attracting more attention.
 People are consciously more privacy-aware of their online identities and data.
 Web2 is mainly focused on companies that provide services in exchange for ownership of personal user data.
 Web3 aims to place the users at the center of their data using decentralization and zero-server architectures.
 Ownership of identities is generally with governments.
 Many opportunities emerge by moving the ownership of self-sovereign identities to citizens.
 Banks could profit from one of the many advantages blockchain technology has to offer.
 Big-tech social applications are centralized in nature and regularly fail to deliver privacy to their users.
 Besides the storage of user data on their servers, the lack of authentic trust between participants of societal platforms is often misused or forged.
-Protection of data in storage and transit has proven to be essential, especially due to the vast amount of home workers due to the COVID crisis.
+Protection of data in storage and transit has proven to be essential, especially because of the increased amount of home workers due to the COVID crisis.
 The necessity for secure and private data transfer without leakage of any information grows.
 The overall challenge is to return the power to users and citizens again.
 A decentralized Internet will initially be an important step as it provides nobody but the owner full control over its data.
-This thesis is the first exploratory study into a decentralized societal infrastructure for identity, trust, money, and data.
+This thesis is the first exploratory study into a decentralized societal infrastructure that integrates the use and ownership of governmental-issued identities to provide trust in online conversations, with a private and secure exchange of money and data.
 A fully operational infrastructure for Android has been developed that incorporates the P2P network overlay IPv8 [1], and TrustChain [2], a personalized blockchain.
-It contributes to a reformed financial and tech sector that is more efficient and effective in serving the wider economy, and more resistant to bad behavior of all kinds.
+It contributes to a reformed tech and financial sector that is more efficient and effective in serving the wider economy, and more resistant to bad behavior of all kinds.
 Creating such an infrastructure that is decentralized and anti-fragile is seen as essential for the future.